Asmeretghm/week5git/README.md

 Git clone = allows to reproduce or copy the whole repository folder from github (remote) to local repository.

-Git commit - saves changes and keep the git repository upto date.
+Git commit - saves changes and keeps the git repository upto date.